-The DECT ULE device can then switch to the ULE mode of operation, utilizing the new ULE MAC layer features.
+The DECT ULE device can switch to the ULE mode of operation, utilizing the new ULE MAC layer features.
 The DECT ULE Data Link Control (DLC) provides multiplexing as well as segmentation and reassembly for larger packets from layers above.
 The DECT ULE layer also implements per-message authentication and encryption.
 The DLC layer ensures packet integrity and preserves packet order, but delivery is based on best effort.

 The current DECT ULE MAC layer standard supports low bandwidth data broadcast.
-However the usage of this broadcast service has not yet been standardized for higher layers and no security has been developed been developed yet.
+However the usage of this broadcast service has not yet been standardized for higher layers.
 This document is not considering usage of this DECT ULE MAC broadcast service in current version.